Finished the Air Gear anime and wondering where to start the

 Key Facts

-- Definitive Starting Chapter: The community consensus confirms that manga chapter 105 is the correct place to start reading after the anime, as this is where the story diverges from the anime’s original ending.
+manga chapter 105 is the correct place to start reading after the anime, as this is where the story diverges from the anime’s original ending.- Incomplete Adaptation: The 25-episode anime covers less than a third of the full

-- Non-Canon Anime Ending: The anime concludes with an “anime-original” ending that provides a simplified sense of closure not present in the manga’s canon plot.
+manga story, which consists of 358 chapters collected in 37 volumes.- Non-Canon Anime Ending: The anime concludes with an “anime-original” ending that provides a simplified sense of closure not present in the

-- Significant Content Gaps: The anime skips or heavily condenses major character backstories, plot arcs, and world-building that are critical to the series’ much larger, more complex narrative.
+manga , created by the artist Oh! great, finished its serialization in 2026 2012, so the entire, complete story is available to read.- Significant Content Gaps: The anime skips or heavily condenses major character backstories, plot arcs, and world-building that are critical to the series’ much larger, more complex narrative.

-Where Does the Air Gear Anime End in the Manga?
+Where Does the Air Gear Anime End in the Manga ?

 Starting here ensures you won’t miss the introduction of the next major antagonist and the setup for the large-scale conflicts that define the rest of the series.
 While you might recognize some characters and scenarios, the context and stakes are immediately different from the anime’s conclusion.
-Reading from this chapter allows for a seamless transition into the manga’s overarching narrative, which is far grander in scope than the anime adaptation suggests.
-This is the crucial turning point where the real story of the Storm Riders and the fight for the Sky Throne begins.
+Reading from this chapter allows for a seamless transition into the

 Why Is There Confusion About the Anime’s Stopping Point?